BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/modelparameters.md

   Kₗᵢ - half sat. densities: (S, n) matrix
 ```

-It's then passed to `ModelParameter`:
+This is then passed to `ModelParameter`:

 ```
 julia> p = ModelParameters(foodweb, producer_growth = ni2)